TuanNguyen1010/Github-CV/README.md

 <h1> Tuan Nguyen </h1>
 I am a recent graduate from an intensive web development bootcamp.
 I left University studying accounting.
-On the seearch looking for fufilment in my life that accounting was not providing mem, I discoved coding, I loved the aspect of complex problems solving and creating things.
+On the search looking for fulfilling career that accounting would not provide me, I discovered coding, I loved the aspect of complex problems solving and creating things.
 I am itching to start my career - I love the constant problem solving, iterative processes and continuous learning.

 <h2>
 Skills